ElKhanssaagmih/alx-pre_course/README.md

-Hi
-My readme is up to date now
+My first readme is so amazing